Skip to content

 How is UK Equality Act compliance ensured?

-The agent runs quarterly Section 19 indirect discrimination audits on workforce planning checking disparate impact across protected characteristics (age + sex + race + disability + pregnancy + religion + sexual orientation).
-Disparate impact thresholds (e.g. 80 per cent rule used by EHRC for evidence) trigger Section 19 audit report with statistical justification.
-Section 136 reverse burden of proof requires this documentation - without it, the employer is liable for uncapped discrimination compensation at Employment Tribunal.
+The agent runs quarterly Section 19 indirect-discrimination audits, testing the plan for disparate impact across the protected characteristics.
+Where the impact crosses a threshold - for example the 80 per cent rule the EHRC uses as evidence - it produces a Section 19 audit report with statistical justification.
+That documentation is what discharges the Section 136 reverse burden of proof; without it, the employer faces uncapped discrimination compensation at the Employment Tribunal.
 The EHRC Employment Statutory Code is the reference standard.

 What about UK GDPR Article 22 and AI-based decisions?

-UK GDPR Article 22 prohibits solely automated decision-making with legal or similarly significant effects on individuals - and a redundancy decision clearly meets this threshold.
-The agent automatically blocks any decision interface from issuing solely automated outputs.
-Meaningful human intervention is mandatory.
-Article 88 employment context special provisions + ICO Employment Practices Code + ICO Guidance on AI and Data Protection 2023 apply.
-ICO can fine up to 4 per cent global turnover or 17.5 million pounds for breaches.
-Cross-reference CJEU Schufa case C-634/21 which clarified that AI-derived score itself can constitute Article 22 decision.
+UK GDPR Article 22 prohibits solely automated decisions with legal or similarly significant effects, and a redundancy decision clearly meets that threshold.
+The agent blocks any decision interface from issuing a solely automated output, so meaningful human intervention is always required.
+The ICO Employment Practices Code and the ICO Guidance on AI and Data Protection set the standard here, and a breach can cost up to 4 per cent of global turnover or 17.5 million pounds.
+The CJEU Schufa ruling (C-634/21) confirms that an AI-derived score can itself be the Article 22 decision.

 What cross-references exist to other HR agents?